Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 ### Create product - Attributes
-*PIM > Products > Tab LIST > Button Add > Button [CREATE] > Tab Attributes*
+*PIM > Products > Tab LIST > Button Add > Button CREATE > Tab Attributes*

 ![Attributes](/Assets/Screenshots/PIM/Products/List/Attributes/AttributesCreate.png "[Attributes]")

 In the left margin column, all available attribute groups are displayed.
-Click a group to display the attributes that are assigned to this group on the right side of the tab *Attributes*.
-If the product contains attributes that are unassigned, the additional group *Unassigned Group* is automatically displayed in the left margin column.
+Click a group to display the attributes that are assigned to this group on the right side of the *Attributes* tab.
+If the product contains attributes that are unassigned, the *Unassigned Group* group is automatically displayed in the left margin column.

-The right side of the tab *Attributes* displays all attributes that are assigned to the selected group in the left margin column.
-As the attributes are customized, only those attributes that are predefined by default in the attribute set *PIM Basic Set* are described below:
+The right side of the *Attributes* tab displays all attributes that are assigned to the selected group in the left margin column.
+As the attributes are customized, only those attributes that are predefined by default in the *PIM Basic Set* attribute set are described below:

 [comment]: <> (should we describe all attributes of the PIM Basic Set?)